Gift Ideas for Cancer Patients: What to Avoid

 Here are some of the most common things you'll want to avoid this holiday season along with some alternative gift options that are sure to make any patient feel loved.

 - Don’t buy flowers.
-Plants and flowers harbor fungal spores that place patients — especially BMT patients — at risk for infection.
+Plants and flowers harbor fungal spores that place patients — especially blood and marrow transplant (BMT) patients — at risk for infection.
 Additionally, flowers may trigger emotional distress when the plant wilts and dies.

 Do buy handmade paper flowers, silk flowers, hand-blown glass flowers or fresh fruit bouquets.

 - Don’t buy perfumes or scented toiletries.
 Radiation and chemotherapy alter sense of smell.
 Smells that are usually pleasant become unbearable or too strong to cancer patients and increase nausea.

 Do buy unscented lotions and lip balms.
 Dry skin and lips are a side effect of chemotherapy so lotions and chapsticks are a great choice as long as they are unscented.

 - Don’t buy sweets or candy.
 Most patients have dietary restrictions or follow nutrition guidelines that limit sugar.
 Additionally, chemo alters tastebuds and causes mouthsores that make eating certain foods more difficult.

 Do buy a gift certificate to their favorite grocery store.
 That way they can buy healthy, nutritious foods at their leisure.